 Financial Aid Warning – The status of a student who is not maintaining Satisfactory Academic Progress for the first time.
 The student is eligible to continue to receive aid for one term.

 Maximum Timeframe – The number of credit hours a student can attempt to complete his/her degree, not to exceed 150 percent of the published time measured in credit hours.
 Clemson University uses the average number of credit hours required to complete an undergraduate degree: 126 x 150% = 189.
-Student pursuing a graduate/professional degree are given six years: 18 credit hours/year x 6 years = 108.
+Students pursuing a graduate/professional degree are given six years: 18 credit hours/year x 6 years = 108.

 Minimum Cumulative Grade-Point Average (MCGPA) – The grade-point average required for continuing enrollment or graduation.

 Pace of Completion – The percentage of credit hours a student completed of the credit hours in which he/she was enrolled after the last day to drop without a “W.”

-Satisfactory Academic Progress – The status of a student whose GPA meets or exceeds the MCGPA required for continuing enrollment and graduation, and who has attempted less that 150 percent of the credit hours required to complete his/her degree, and who has completed 67 percent or more of his/her attempted hours.
+Satisfactory Academic Progress – The status of a student whose GPA meets or exceeds the MCGPA required for continuing enrollment and graduation, and who has attempted less than 150 percent of the credit hours required to complete his/her degree, and who has completed 67 percent or more of his/her attempted hours.

 Unsatisfactory Academic Progress – The status of a student who is not maintaining satisfactory academic progress (MCGPA, maximum timeframe and/or pace of completion), who is not eligible for the status of Financial Aid Warning, and who has not successfully appealed to gain the status of Financial Aid Probation.